 The County Rights of Way teams do a fabulous job at keeping all this in order, and the CWPT rangers play their part in maintaining public access on our land, nature reserves, car parks and country parks.

-There are more than 100km of public rights of way in the whole of the CWP – and if you would like to explore more, then download a walking map or pick up a copy from the Gateway Information Centre near South Cerney, or have a look at the 1:25000 Landranger OS map, ref 169.
+There are more than 100km of public rights of way in the whole of the Cotswold Water Park – and if you would like to explore more, then download a Leisure Map or pick up a free copy from the Gateway Information Centre near South Cerney, or have a look at the 1:25000 Landranger OS map, ref 169.

 There is a huge range of routes in this area, offering views across lakes, along canal tow paths, disused railway tracks and through quaint Cotswold villages and towns.
 You can spend an hour just taking a short stroll around a lake, or head off for a 12 mile route, taking in a few country pubs and villages on the way.